A New Framework

 A world on fire becomes an opportunity to build something new.

-There's a widespread sense right now that the world is on fire.
+There's the sense right now that the world is on fire.
 The strain is not imagined.
 A lot is shifting, deteriorating, and accelerating.
 And, understandably, we look outward.
 But here's what we can miss in the smoke: unexamined selves are the fire.
 Not through malice, for most people – but through patterns we haven't faced, energy we generate without seeing it, unconscious wounds we haven't healed.
 What we exile in ourselves doesn't disappear.
 It leaks out – through stress, contempt, superiority, performance, fear.
 And our youth absorb it all.
 They feel the effects of all that hasn't been integrated.

 We're all caught in patterns we didn't consciously choose.
 We're all doing our absolute best.
 This work isn't about being better or more impressive.
 It's not about being small or ashamed.
 It's about noticing what we carry and becoming whole and more free – the rarest thing we can offer ourselves, our children, and the world.
 The only thing that really shifts the field.